focusaurus/peterlyons.com/app/pages/leveling-up.md

 During the review your manager will likely have a basic agenda already set.
 There will be a slot on this agenda for you to review your work from the previous period and talk about your goals for your career.
 This is your chance to shine.
 Review your document verbally, adding additional details and color as needed.

 There will be one or more standard forms that need to be filled in.
 Don't let the format of your company's standard document constrain you.
 Create your own document using the format above or some variation that expresses exactly what you want and exactly how you want to achieve it.
 You can then take the raw content from your custom document and copy/paste it into your company's standard document as needed.
-For reference, [here is a sample PDF form of a typical annual performance review template](https://service.govdelivery.com/service/edition.html?edition_id=5534).
+For reference, [here is a sample form of a typical annual performance review template](http://web.archive.org/web/20121102095657/http://service.govdelivery.com/docs/HRDOC/HRDOC_213/HRDOC_213_20020801_en.rtf).

 ### Tracking Your Performance Reviews Over Time